 While the ThinkPad P1 is the best workplace and the best ThinkPad you can get, it also plays at a ridiculous price.
 If you are looking for the best ThinkPad operating system without spending enough money to buy a new car, check out the Lenovo ThinkPad P1.

 The aluminum chassis is of the highest quality.
 You can bend slightly if you use a lot of force, but that is great.
-The 1080p IPS, 15.6-inch display provides excellent brightness.
+The 1080p IPS and the 15.6-inch display provide excellent brightness.
 It also has excellent brightness and deep color saturation.
-Keyboard is one of the best you can find on a portable computer.
+The keyboard is one of the best you can find on a portable computer.
 Battery life is average, providing about five and a half hours under moderate load.
-High-performance performance, thanks to powerful CPU and plenty of RAM.
+High-performance performance, thanks to a powerful CPU and plenty of RAM.